Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Do Medical Providers Exist Who Have Experience in Treating These Types of Injuries?

-Our attorneys will assist you in securing all medical attention you require following the collision.
-Mullen & Mullen Law Firm has been in business for 40 years and we have strong relationships with various healthcare providers who primarily assist people hurt in accidents.
+Our attorneys will assist you in securing all the medical attention you require following the collision.
+Mullen & Mullen Law Firm has been in business for over 40 years and we have strong relationships with various healthcare providers who primarily assist people hurt in accidents.

 Can You Recover Lost Wages Because of the Accident?

 Yes.
 The trucking company or insurance company, however, will want your loss of earnings to be well documented.
-In the past our lawyers have helped 18-wheeler accident victims establish a legal right to these damages, by utilizing fact witness affidavits, company correspondence, and certified tax and earnings documents.
+In the past our lawyers have helped 18-wheeler accident victims establish a legal right to these damages, by utilizing fact witness affidavits, company correspondence, bank statements, and certified tax and earnings documents.

-An Example: Our attorneys represented a young female whose job was classified as “Light” according to exertional demands.
+Example: Our attorneys represented a young female whose job was classified as “Light” according to exertional demands.
 She underwent a Physical Performance Examination that indicated she did not have the capacity to perform at the “Light” exertion level.
 She was held out of work until she could perform her job duties without the risk of aggravating her injuries.

 Can You Recover Damages for Loss of Earning Capacity?